about · email me · subscribe

 What else correlates?

 A linear line chart with years as the X-axis and two variables on the Y-axis.
-The first variable is How 'hip and with it' LockPickingLawyer YouTube video titles are and the second variable is Popularity of the 'y u no' meme.
-The chart goes from 2015 to 2023, and the two variables track closely in value over that time.
+The first variable is Divorce rates in the United Kingdom and the second variable is Disney movies released.
+The chart goes from 2000 to 2012, and the two variables track closely in value over that time.
 Small Image

 What else correlates?

 A linear line chart with years as the X-axis and two variables on the Y-axis.
-The first variable is Associates degrees awarded in Legal professions and studies and the second variable is Cenovus Energy's stock price (CVE).
-The chart goes from 2011 to 2021, and the two variables track closely in value over that time.
+The first variable is Popularity of the first name Kori and the second variable is Popularity of the 'pepe' meme.
+The chart goes from 2006 to 2022, and the two variables track closely in value over that time.
 Small Image

 What else correlates?